tksonu7777/Notes-for-Cyber-Security-/3rd year/5 Sem/6. Computer Organization and Architecture/01. COA units/README.md

 ### **3. Basic Computer Organization and Design**
 - Describe the components of a basic computer organization.
 - Explain the instruction cycle with the help of a timing diagram.
+[GO](https://www.tpointtech.com/instruction-cycle)
 - Differentiate between register-reference and memory-reference instructions with examples.
 - Explain the concept of input-output and interrupts in computer systems.
 - Design and explain the control logic for a basic computer.
+[GO](https://www.tpointtech.com/control-logic-gates)

 ---

-### **4. Central Processing Unit (CPU)**
+### **4. Central Processing Unit (CPU)**  [GO]()
 - Compare and contrast general register organization and stack organization.
 - Explain different types of addressing modes with examples.
 - Describe the difference between RISC and CISC architectures.